fontforge/designwithfontforge.com/en-US/Making_Sure_Your_Font_Works_Validation.md

 ### Make life easier for your users: test for good behaviour

-The tests listed above will ensure that your font installs and renders correctly according to the rules set out by the various font formats, but there are a handful of others tests you should consider adding -- especially at the end of the design process -- simply because they check for common conventions followed by most modern typography.
+The tests listed above will ensure that your font installs and renders correctly according to the rules set out by the various font formats, but there are a handful of others tests you should consider adding—especially at the end of the design process—simply because they check for common conventions followed by most modern typography.

 In the "Points" tab, select <em>Control points beyond spline</em>.
 This test will look for control points lying beyond the endpoints of the curve segment on which they reside.
 There is rarely a reason that a control point should lie outside of the curve, so these instances usually signify accidents.
 It is also a good idea to select <em>Points too far apart</em>, which will look for points that are more than 32767 units away from the next nearest point.
 That distance is larger than most computers can deal with internally, and a point that far away is almost certainly unintentional (for comparison, a single glyph tends to be drawn on a grid of about 1000 units), so removing such points is important.

 In the "Paths" tab, both the <em>Check Missing Extrema</em> and<em> More Points Than [val]</em> tests can be valuable.
-The first looks for points at the extrema -- that is, the uppermost point, lowest point, and leftmost and rightmost points of the glyph.
+The first looks for points at the extrema—that is, the uppermost point, lowest point, and leftmost and rightmost points of the glyph.
 Modern font formats strongly suggest that each path have a point at each of its horizontal and vertical extrema; this makes life easier when the font is rendered on screen or on the page. check will look for missing extrema points.
 The second test is a sanity check on the number of points within any one glyph.
 FontForge's default value for this check is 1,500 points, which is the value suggested by the PostScript documentation, and it is good enough for almost all fonts.

 As its name suggests, the "Random" tab lists miscellaneous tests that do not fit under the other categories.
 Of these, the final three are valuable: <em>Check Multiple Unicode</em>, <em>Check Multiple Names</em>, and <em>Check Unicode/Name mismatch</em>.
 They look for metadata errors in the mapping between glyph names and Unicode slots.